 AI agents are only as useful as the context they retain.
 Without persistent memory, every conversation starts from zero — agents forget preferences, lose track of multi-session projects, and repeat the same questions endlessly.
 In 2026, agent memory has matured from a research curiosity into critical infrastructure.
 Frameworks now compete on retrieval accuracy, deployment simplicity, latency, and data sovereignty.

-This guide compares the five most relevant agent memory frameworks available today: Dakera, Mem0, Letta, Zep, and Hindsight.
-We evaluate each on benchmark performance, retrieval architecture, deployment model, dependency footprint, encryption, and pricing — then provide clear recommendations for when each framework makes sense.
+This guide compares the top agent memory frameworks available today: Dakera, Mem0, Letta, Zep, Hindsight, and Cognee.
+We evaluate each on benchmark performance, retrieval architecture, deployment model, dependency footprint, encryption, and pricing — then provide clear recommendations for when each framework makes sense, including a step-by-step migration guide for teams moving from Mem0 to Dakera.

 Why Agent Memory Matters in 2026